 - up to date information about your cancer and its treatment

-Health professionals usually use the term traditional medicine to mean a therapy or health practice that has developed over centuries within a particular culture.
+Health professionals usually use the term traditional medicine to mean a therapy.
+Or a health practice that has developed over centuries within a particular culture.
 It's usually formed around a particular belief system.

-This term can be confusing because in the western part of the world conventional medicine could be considered to be a traditional medicine.
+This term can be confusing.
+Because in the western part of the world, conventional medicine could be considered a traditional medicine.
 But this term is not usually used in this way.
-It generally refers to therapies or treatments that developed in the eastern part of the world such as Ayurvedic medicine and traditional Chinese Medicine.
+It generally refers to therapies or treatments that developed in the eastern part of the world.
+Such as: